kptdev/kpt/site/content/en/reference/fn/run/_index.md

 kpt fn run DIR/ --fn-path FUNCTIONS_DIR/
 ```

 Alternatively, scoping can be disabled using `--global-scope` flag.
+Using `--fn-flag`
+or `--image` will not enable global scope automatically.

 ### Multiple Functions Ordering